A short definition of each, and where it leads. Some already have their own room; the rest are being written.

 The love

 Self-giving love that seeks the good of the other without condition — the love Christianity says God is, and the standard it holds up for human life.
-Later, a natural partner to Buddhist metta.
+A natural partner to Buddhist metta.

 The posture